AndrewRathbun/DFIRMindMaps/README.md

 ## Roadmap

 I'm studying for the GCIH right now, so I need motivation to create visual learning aids for myself.
-If I create them, they will end up here in PNG and `.xmind` format.
+If I create them, they will end up here in PDF, PNG, and `.xmind` format.

 ## TODO